68th (Durham) Regiment of Foot (Light Infantry): Captain Thomas de Courcy Hamilton

 Captain Thomas de Courcy Hamilton was 27 years old when the following deed took place for which he was awarded the VC.

 "For having on the night of 11th May, 1855, during a most determined sortie, boldly charged the enemy with a small force from a battery, of which they had obtained possession in great numbers, thereby saving the works from falling into the hands of the enemy.
 He was conspicuous on this occasion for his gallantry and daring conduct."

 Sgt John Murray

-Born in Birr, County Offaly, Sgt John Murray was approximately 27 years old during the Waikato-Hauhau Maori War, New Zealand.
+Born in Birr, County Offaly, Sgt John Murray was approximately 27 years old during the Waikato-Hauhau War, New Zealand.

 "For his distinguished conduct at Te Ranga on the 21st June 1863 when the enemy's position was being stormed, in running up to a rifle-pit containing from eight to ten of the enemy, and, without any assistance, killing or wounding every one of them.
 He is stated to have afterwards proceeded up the works, fighting desperately and still continuing to bayonet the enemy."